afsalthaj/afsalthaj.github.io/src/content/blog/when-speed-kills.md

 ---
-title: 'Efficient Development Is a Myth.
-Or Is It?'
+title: 'Speed Development - A Double-Edged Sword'
 description: 'When Speed Kills your Product, Reputation and Team Morale.'
 pubDate: 'Apr 12 2020'
 category: 'the-lab'